avaneev/biteopt/README.md

 all arguments are equal.
 It just often happens that such "short-cuts" provide useful "reference points" to the method.
 Removing these "short-cuts" will increase average convergence time of the method, but in most cases won't impact method's ability to find a global solution.
+"Short-cuts" are used only in 9% of objective function evaluations.

-4. The method uses resetting counters instead of direct probability evaluation.
+3. The method uses resetting counters instead of direct probability evaluation.
 This was done to reduce method's overhead (it was important to keep overhead low so that optimization of method's own hyper-parameters does not take too much time).
 In practice, resetting counters are equivalent to `if( getRndValue() < Probability )` constructs, and actually provide slightly better convergence properties, probably due to some "state automata" effect.

-5. The method uses LCG pseudo-random number generator due to its efficiency.
+4. The method uses LCG pseudo-random number generator due to its efficiency.
 The method was also tested with a more statistically-correct PRNG and the difference turned out to be negligible.

-6. The method was developed using `test2.cpp` benchmark which probably introduces bias towards 2-dimensional functions.
-It is possible that method's hyper-parameters should depend on problem's dimensionality, but due to computation complexity of hyper-parameter optimization and unavailability of a wide range of multi-dimensional test functions this hypothesis has not been tested.

-7. The method of selection of initial solution vectors slightly affects success rate when solving test problem suites.
+5. The method of selection of initial solution vectors slightly affects success rate when solving test problem suites.
 Initialization method evolved over time, but there may still be a place for improvement present.